1066 Brands 3393 Models 24744 Galleries 15648 Typefaces 6273 Patents

 Might be possible to add a spring there, will look at it later.

-Some minor scuffs on back.
+Some minor scuffs on back paint.

-The foam noise insulation under the magic margin cover has turned to dust, that fell onto the margin rack.
+The foam noise insulation under the magic margin cover has turned to dust, that then fell onto the margin rack.

 Removing the dust restored the magic margin functionality to excellent condition.